 Being a good employer

-For us, employee wellbeing was crucial and we wanted to keep everyone safe.
+For us, employee well-being was crucial and we wanted to keep everyone safe.
 We knew who our at-risk employees were and they were offered the opportunity to work from home from the very start.
-Anyone displaying mild symptoms of any description were also working remotely to avoid spread within the office.
+Anyone displaying mild symptoms of any description was also working remotely to avoid spread within the office.